kuro5u/writeups/w3challs/webcompany/webcompany.md

 `ls -a` on the `yo` directory reveals a directory named `dawg`:
 `. .. dawg .page.php`

-Ok I know where this is going..
+Ok, I know where this is going..

 Run `find ./yo -type f` to find all the files recursively in the `yo` directory:
 `./yo/dawg/i/herd/you/like/flagz .page.php`